AndreyKovalevskiy/BulbaTalks/README.md

 ## Contributing

+If you want to contribute, read the [CONTRIBUTE.md](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/blob/master/docs/CONTRIBUTING.md)

-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.
+Also read the [CODE_OF_CONDUCT.md](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/blob/master/docs/CODE_OF_CONDUCT.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors